Get a Migros voucher for CHF 100

 • What costs are covered under basic insurance?

-Generally speaking, mandatory basic health insurance covers benefits in case of illness, accident and maternity.
+Generally speaking, mandatory health insurance covers benefits in case of illness, accident and maternity.

 For example: